thu-uav/Multi-UAV-pursuit-evasion/README.md

 export ISAACSIM_PATH="${HOME}/.local/share/ov/pkg/isaac_sim-2022.2.0"
 ```

 *(Currently we use isaac_sim-2022.2.0.
 Whether other versions can work or not is not guaranteed.
-We provide a .zip flie for [isaac_sim-2022.2.0](https://drive.google.com/file/d/1ZrfhIkQVdRynthJ2FqGBC5jA93J6yEiZ/view?usp=sharing))*
+We provide a .zip flie for [isaac_sim-2022.2.0](https://drive.google.com/file/d/1ZrfhIkQVdRynthJ2FqGBC5jA93J6yEiZ/view?usp=sharing).
+For easy usage, we also provide a [guide](https://github.com/thu-uav/Multi-UAV-pursuit-evasion/issues/1#issuecomment-2573176995) on the correct usage of Isaac Sim 2022.)*

 After adding the environment variable, apply the changes by running:
 ```